 An improper benefit is any benefit which is obtained or granted in violation of an applicable law, regulation or administrative rule, or by requiring the bribe recipient to provide aid or an advantage in violation of an applicable law, regulation or administrative rule.

-The Chinese legal regime provides for two types of bribery offences (i) a criminal bribery offence, and (ii) an administrative law bribery offence.
-The latter offence does not amount to a crime and is punishable by administrative sanctions such as fines and confiscation of illegal gains.
+The Chinese legal regime provides for two types of bribery offenses (i) a criminal bribery offense, and (ii) an administrative law bribery offense.
+The latter offense does not amount to a crime and is punishable by administrative sanctions such as fines and confiscation of illegal gains.

-Criminal bribery offences under the PRC’s Criminal Law
+Criminal bribery offenses under the PRC’S criminal law

-Bribery-related offences are categorized into two types under the PRC Criminal Law: official bribery (the bribe recipient is state functionary) and commercial bribery (the bribe recipient is non-state functionary).
+Bribery-related offenses are categorized into two types under the PRC Criminal Law: official bribery (the bribe recipient is state functionary) and commercial bribery (the bribe recipient is non-state functionary).

 The definition of state functionary is very broad and includes: officials who perform public services in state offices (such as governmental authorities) or the military; people who perform public services in state-owned enterprises (SOEs), institutions, or civil organizations or other public entities; people assigned by the government or SOEs to non-SOEs to perform public services; and those who perform public services according to law (such as political representatives).
 A public entity includes SOEs, public institutions, public enterprise units, etc.